Should I use hash links on my website?

 There is an opinion about the positive impact of anchors on SEO in the case of landings pages, that supposedly you can even register several h1 headers on the same page (for each block) and the search engines will figure it out themselves, which is why they find this useful for one-page visitors.

-In conclusion, excessive use of anchors has a negative impact on SEO and should be avoided unless it is the reason for doing so is really valid.
+In conclusion, use hash links for the really valid reason is making your pages more useful for visitors.
 For example for the improvement of visitors’ navigation through pages with a large amount of content is pursued.